BBC Question Time Panels Dominated by Remainers - Guido Fawkes

-Julia Hartley-Brewer joked with David Dimbleby on Question Time a couple of weeks ago that she was used to being the only Brexiteer on the panel.
+Julia Hartley-Brewer joked with David Dimbleby on Question Time a couple of weeks ago that she was used to being the only Brexiteer on a panel.
 And she was right.

 Lefties used to complain that Nigel Farage was forever on the programme, he has only appeared once in the 42 Question Time shows there have been since the referendum.
 According to research done by a co-conspirator*, Remain panelists have outnumbered Leavers by 137-72, nearly twice as many.
 86% of the time the panel was dominated by Remainers…